Clicky

 Norwegian Language

 Norwegian or Norsk is the official language of Norway and has about 5.5 million native speakers.
-Approx 97% of Norwegian speak this language for their daily purposes.
-Today, two written forms of the Norwegian language are in use.
+Approx 97% of Norwegians speak this language for their daily purposes.
+Today, two written forms of the Norwegian language family are in use.
 Those are Bokmål (book tongue) and Nynorsk (New Norwegian).

 Faroese language